 The Japan Cup is third in the IFHA top 100, behind the Juddmonte International at York (won by Ghaiyyath) and the Irish Champion Stakes at Leopardstown (won by Magical, from Ghaiyyath).
-TRC two races at fourth and joint-seventh
+TRC Computer Race Rankings has those two races at fourth and joint-seventh respectively.